Kirgizil/habit_tracker/README.md

 10. import **unittest** (Unit testing framework)
 11. import **io** (Core tools for working with streams)

 Since those are all standard libraries a healthy python 3.x installation should be able to run this code.
 I recommend downloading the folder 'habit_tracker' and saving this folder to a specific location.
-Then create a shortcut of 'habit_tracker.py' on our desktop to run the application via double clicking the shortcut.
+Then create a shortcut of 'habit_tracker.py' on your desktop to run the application via double clicking the shortcut.
 The application will be clear about the inputs needed to proceed.

 # Testing
 In case you want to further develop the code or want to make sure that the crucial parts of the application are running accurate, I put together a 'test.py' file which specifically looks at the following analytics functions: